 Robb Barnes – Executive Director

 Robb Barnes is the Managing Director of Ecology Ottawa.
-Before joining Ecology Ottawa, Robb gained professional experience in the NGO, public and private sectors.
-Robb brought campaign, advocacy, lobbying and outreach expertise to Ecology Ottawa from his time in politics and non-profits, and policy experience from his time as a management consultant working closely with various levels of government and non-profits, including Sierra Club Canada and Climate Action Network Canada.
-Robb is passionate about environmental issues and is motivated by the concept of a transition to a green economy.
+Before joining Ecology Ottawa in 2013, Robb worked in the non-profit, public and private sectors.
+Robb brought campaign and policy experience to Ecology Ottawa from his time in politics and non-profits, and policy experience from his time as a management consultant working closely with various levels of government and non-profits, including Sierra Club Canada and Climate Action Network Canada.
+Robb is passionate about environmental issues, animal welfare issues and good music.
 Robb holds a Masters in Public and International Affairs, where he focused on the intersection of ecological economics and urban design.